There is a lot to contemplate when it comes to running your home.

 If you are having to constantly bump up the heating system to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
 There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the thermostat.
 Common issues when the humidity is too low are dry air, sore throats, and chapped skin.
-Low humidity can even negatively impact hardwood floors and furniture.
+Low humidity can even negatively impact wood floors and furniture.
 Today’s best heating systems help to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

-So you do all your investigating and decide you do need a new furnace, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total renovation of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new furnace, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.